Extension Logo

 3. Grazing legumes

-We found that while alfalfa was the highest yielding legume, horses had a stronger preference for clovers.
-While legumes can be good pasture species for horses diagnosed with metabolic disorders due to lower levels of nonstructural carbohydrates, they tend to be more calorically dense which can lead to weight gain.
+We found that while alfalfa was the highest yielding legume, horses have a stronger preference for clovers.
+While legumes can be good pasture species for horses diagnosed with metabolic disorders due to lower levels of nonstructural carbohydrates, they tend to be more calorically dense, which can lead to weight gain.

 4. Identifying key differences between forage types

-We compared teff, alfalfa and cool-season grasses (like Kentucky bluegrass) and found that teff had lower amounts of nonstructural carbohydrates, digestible energy and amino acids, and higher fiber values compared to cool-season grass and alfalfa.
+We compared teff, alfalfa, and cool-season grasses (such as Kentucky bluegrass).
+We found that teff has lower amounts of nonstructural carbohydrates, digestible energy, and amino acids, and higher fiber values compared to cool-season grass and alfalfa.

 When grazed by horses, blood insulin levels were lower for horses grazing teff compared to cool-season grasses in the fall and late fall.
 Horses grazing teff had similar blood amino acid responses compared to the other forages, suggesting that the lower amino acid content of teff is not detrimental to mature horses in the maintenance stage of life.